Salable/node-sdk/docs/docs/licenses/check.md

 # Check License

-This method returns the capabilities assigned to a granteeId or product.
+This method returns the capabilities assigned to a group of granteeIds.

 ## Code Sample